Legal Advice Prior to Buying a Franchise

 Due diligence is crucial for major financial decisions.
 Before signing a contract, securing a loan, and cutting a check, you should:

-- Review the franchisor’s litigation record contained in the franchise offering circular (FOC);
+- Review the franchisor’s litigation record contained in the franchise disclosure document (FDD);

-- Scrutinize promotional marketing materials provided by the franchisor and compare these with representations made in the FOC;
+- Scrutinize promotional marketing materials provided by the franchisor and compare these with representations made in the FDD;

-- Contact current franchisees listed in the FOC and inquire whether they would purchase their franchise again (though current franchisees will be reluctant to speak negatively about the franchise);
+- Contact current franchisees listed in the FDD and inquire whether they would purchase their franchise again (though current franchisees will be reluctant to speak negatively about the franchise);

 - Find former franchisees (sometimes a difficult task) and inquire how many left the system and why (keep in mind, former franchisees may be inclined to speak negatively about the franchise);